Vegan Egyptian Food: 6 Essential Dishes To Try On Your Trip

 • fresh dates when in season – most succulent meaty dates you’ll ever try!

-Side note: you will be surprised how many spelling versions of every ingredient and dish name there are!
+You will be surprised how many spelling versions of every ingredient and dish name there are!
 Same goes for restaurant names.
 The reason is that everything is translated from the Arabic alphabet which doesn’t always have a literal equivalent.
 So be patient with the Egyptian menus while they figure out whether it’s tabbouleh, tabuli, taboulah or tabbouli. 😉

 Have you been to Egypt?
 Or an Egyptian restaurant at home?
 Have you tried any of the above dishes?
 What was your favorite?
 Let us know in the comments below!